britslambs/DH110/Assignment 1/README.md

 *Improvements: Instead of "support" it should be the word "help".
 Also, it should be added to the side navigation bar for easy accessibility.*

+*Overall, I believe that this website can be easily used for all individuals.
+However, some major changes such as the side tab overload and "help" page need to be improved in order for the user to smoothly navigate the website.

 ## b) Marco Polo
 https://apps.apple.com/us/app/marco-polo-video-selfie-chat/id912561374